vcz-fr/Meetup-Notes/meetups/okiwi-bdx/2019-04-16_You-know-nothing-software-quality.md

 ## Practices

-Introducing software quality practices may produce positive side effects including costs and brand image risk reduction, increased value for potential customers and for HR.
+Introducing software quality practices may produce positive side effects, including costs and brand image risk reduction, increased value to potential customers and for HR.
 If your company is known for producing great software, talented individuals will be attracted.

 Software Quality is not just limited to SonarQube as much as Agile is not limited to Jira and DevOps to Docker.
 All of these are philosophies that go beyond some tool.
 Moreover, tools and best practices evolve and get better over time.
 Only culture can be a sign of knowledge.

-Some practices induce organizational debt which may also affect production: how change is conducted, communication, offshore teams, team turnover, remote, team heterogeneity.
+Some practices induce organizational debt, which may also affect production: how change is conducted, communication, offshore teams, team turnover, remote, team heterogeneity.

 Software Craftsmanship is starting to take flight in 2019 and we might start to see parallels with Agile soon: events, best practices.
 This philosophy is still on its premises and applied heterogeneously.